julianna-cola/QMEE/README.md

 # QMEE for BIO708

+# Assignment Seven: QMEE

+The main file for this assignment is titled `GLM_HW.r`, and the data is from `EUST_Clean.rda`.
+Both files can be viewed in the main branch of the QMEE directory.

 # Assignment Six: Meaningful, Interpretable, Comparable

 The main file for this assignment is titled `MIC_HW.Rmd`.
 The graphic for 1a is titled `MIC_1a`.
 Both files can be viewed in the main branch of the QMEE directory.